 6. Talk Openly About Emotions And Feelings

-In general, is very important for your 5 year old to understand emotions and feelings as they may be struggling to deal with them!
+Generally, is very important for your 5-year-old to understand emotions and feelings as they may be struggling to deal with them!

 7. Praise Your Child When They Manage Their Emotions Appropriately

-Praising your child when they manage their anger, frustrations or emotional outbursts in a positive and acceptable way will reinforce positive behaviour and help to reduce severe tantrums in the future.
+Praising your child when they manage their anger, frustrations, or emotional outbursts in a positive and acceptable way will reinforce positive behavior and help to reduce severe tantrums in the future.

 8. Give Your Child A Voice And An Explanation